eliseyOzerov/eliseyOzerov/README.md

   - [ ] Get back to studying CS&EE in free time
   - [ ] Make a suite of apps that make life easier 📉
-  - [ ] Work on making quality housing, food and education more accessible
   - [ ] Work on automation and security (maybe)
   - [ ] Retire and create random bots, visualizations, IOT stuff, 3D spaces etc